rsdoiel/rsdoiel.github.io/blog/2020/05/25/Dynamic-types.md

 `Append` adds the `extra` dynamic string to `dest` dynamic string.
 Our "input" is `extra` and our output is a modified dynamic string named `dest`.
-This parameter order[^param-order] mimics the standard `Strings` module's `Append`.
+This parameter order mimics the standard `Strings` module's `Append`.

-[^param-order]: Oberon idiom is often input values, modified value and result values.
+NOTE: Oberon idiom is often input values, modified value and result values.
 Modified and result values are declared in the parameter definition using `VAR`.